soda460/prokka_tag_ARGs_with--proteins/README.md

                      ALTARQQTYEA"
 ```

-This specfic label is searched by [GENcontext](https://github.com/soda460/GENcontext) to targer ARGs.
+This specfic label is searched by [GENcontext](https://github.com/soda460/GENcontext) to target ARGs.

 Note that PROKKA also annotate IS elements by adding a reference to the ISfinder database, which is one of the three core databases included in PROKKA.